Safe Sleep and Breastfeeding Initiative Invites Advocates to Join Communities of Practice

 Improving infant safe sleep and breastfeeding requires a national commitment from individuals across systems and sectors: public health, hospitals, daycare and early education, home visiting, and advocacy organizations, to name just a few.
 By bringing together cross-sector partners focused on the common goal of supporting safe sleep and breastfeeding, initiatives can develop comprehensive strategies—strategies that…

-Breastfeeding in 2019: Safe Sleep, Bias, Gender Equitable Norms, and Paid Leave
+Breastfeeding in 2019: Safe Sleep, Social Norms and Paid Leave

 In 2010, the U.S. made breastfeeding a national health improvement priority by identifying eight key breastfeeding objectives in the Healthy People 2020 goals, a ten-year agenda for promoting national health.
 And while we’ve made significant improvements as a nation (surpassing five of the eight breastfeeding objectives), there is still considerable progress needed to help more…